-Essential Freshwater came into force in September 2020 and is part of a national direction to protect and improve our rivers, streams, lakes, wetlands and estuaries.
+Essential Freshwater is part of a national direction to protect and improve our rivers, streams, lakes and wetlands.

-The Essential Freshwater package aims to:
+The 2020 Essential Freshwater package aimed to:

-- stop further degradation of our freshwater - make immediate improvements, so water quality improved within five years - reverse past damage, to bring our waterways and ecosystems to a healthy state within a generation.
+- stop further degradation of our freshwater - make immediate improvements so water quality improved within five years - reverse past damage to bring our waterways and ecosystems to a healthy state within a generation.